CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

 ### PostgreSQL Metrics via pgMonitor

-You can view metrics about your PostgreSQL cluster using the pgMonitor stack by deploying the "crunchy-collect" sidecar with the PostgreSQL cluster:
+You can view metrics about your PostgreSQL cluster using the pgMonitor stack by deploying the "crunchy-postgres-exporter" sidecar with the PostgreSQL cluster:

 ```
 pgo create cluster hacluster --metrics